Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \subsection{Framework Overview}

-We conceptualize our proposed framework as a hierarchical multi-feature classification system, designed to integrate both textual and structured business metadata for tax code prediction.
-The architecture consists of two main components: (i) a text encoder that captures the semantic representation of product titles and categories, and (ii) a hierarchical feature-gating mixture-of-experts (MoE) classifier that predicts the most appropriate tax code at each level of the taxonomy.
+We formulate tax code prediction as a hierarchical multi-feature classification problem that leverages product information and structured business metadata.
+The framework comprises (i) a text encoder that captures the semantic features of product titles and categories, and (ii) a hierarchical feature-gating mixture-of-experts (MoE) classifier that predicts the most appropriate tax code at each level of the taxonomy.

 As shown in \Cref{fig:model-inference}, the system processes the input features in a bottom-up manner, where product titles, categories, and other relevant attributes are first encoded into latent representations.
 These features are then routed to specialized experts through a gating mechanism, which adaptively assigns them to the most relevant experts based on feature semantics.
 The final tax code is determined by aggregating predictions from the experts at various levels of the hierarchy.